MystenLabs/walrus-docs/docs/overview/encoding.md

 - We select $p<1/3$ so that a third of symbols and also slivers may be used to reconstruct the blob by the **decode algorithm**.
 The matrix used to produce the erasure code is fixed and the same for all blobs by the Walrus system, and encoders have no discretion about it.
-- Storage nodes manage one or more shards, and corresponding sliver of each blob are distributed to all the storage shards.
+- Storage nodes manage one or more shards, and corresponding slivers of each blob are distributed to all the storage shards.
 As a result, the overhead of the distributed store is ~5x that of the blob itself, no matter how many shards we have.
-The encoding is systematic meaning that some storage nodes hold part of the plain blob, allowing for fast random access reads.
+The encoding is systematic meaning that some storage nodes hold part of the original blob, allowing for fast random access reads.

 Each blob is also associated with some metadata including a blob ID to allow verification: